ShubhaPokharel/MethodOverridingPractice/README.md

 Note: When the method returns the values, it gives the returning data to the caller.
 The caller will store the result in a varible and that varible data type should be the same with the return method's data type.

+Benefits of Method Overriding:

+1. We can reuse the code.

+2. It makes the code more readable avoiding unused code.

+3. It helps to call the correct method at runtime.